 - This sweet & spicy bacon wrapped dates recipe will really knock your guests’ socks off!
 They sound fancy, look fancy, even taste fancy, but they’re seriously easy to make…

 - Does it get any better than bacon + corn + a sweet & spicy honey chipotle glaze?
-This bacon wrapped corn is THE recipe that all your guests will be asking for after your next cookout!
+This grilled bacon wrapped corn on the cob is THE recipe that all your guests will be asking for after your next cookout!

 You might also be interested in learning how to bake bacon in the oven.
 Oven baked bacon is, hands down, the easiest way to get perfectly crispy and delicious bacon with the least amount of mess!